Substance Abuse and Addiction Treatment Resources in Danbury

 Residential Treatment Programs

-Also known as inpatient drug rehab in Danbury, CT, residential treatment offers its patients around-the-clock access to medical professionals.
+Also known as inpatient drug rehab, residential treatment offers its patients around-the-clock access to medical professionals.
 This type of treatment program usually starts after a patient has been detoxed and is best for patients with serious addictions or long personal histories of addiction.
 It often uses a multidisciplinary approach to fight addiction.
 Patients can expect individual or group therapy, stress management, sports, nutrition planning, yoga, meditation, educational services or the use of 12-step programs throughout the treatment process.

 Partial Hospitalization Programs

 Partial hospitalization programs (PHPs) offer patients medical care and regulated therapy during the day.
 This program is a step down from residential treatment; patients can live at home if their home environment is considered stable.
 Still, patients can expect to spend a significant amount of time in treatment during daytime hours.

 Outpatient Treatment Programs

 Outpatient treatment is the least restrictive type of treatment, as it allows patients to keep outside responsibilities while receiving treatment.
 This type of program is less secure in that it’s not an environment that removes the drugs or alcohol completely, so the patient must be firm in his or her desire to turn down addictive substances.
 Outpatient drug rehab offers individual or family therapy, in addition to fellowship groups.
 It may be required for patients who have “graduated” from one of the higher levels of treatment.